thedmd/imgui-node-editor/docs/README.md

 ## About

-This is an implementation of node editor with ImGui-like API.
+An implementation of node editor with ImGui-like API.

 Project purpose is to serve as a basis for more complex solutions like blueprint editors.